chipolux/where-to-live/readme.md

       with similar CSA populations will usually give you the same "feel".
     * In conjuction with this data use [CBSA Delineation Files][cbsadel] to break down location data further.

+* [USGS TNM][usgstnm]
+    * A dense resource for many kinds of GIS data that can be searched filtered and sometimes previewed on a the map.
+Great for finding elevation, land coverage, transportation, and tons of other geographic data.
+    * Alongside this resource I've found the [Producer Field Guide][fieldguide] to be a great resource for learning more about GIS data, how it's commonly structured, and how to use it.
+    * One more useful link is the [Library of Congress GIS Formats][gisformats] page.
+They have nice high level descriptions of many of the common GIS data file formats and even some information on how to use them.